Frederick J. Karch: Vietnam

 Karch was then sent to Okinawa in November 1964 as assistant division commander to the 3rd Division.
 In February of the following year, he was sent to South Vietnam as commanding general of the 9th Marine Expeditionary Brigade, where he directed the Marine landing on Nam O Beach, a very public display of American intentions in Vietnam which was the idea of President Lyndon Johnson.
 For his efforts, he was awarded a second Legion of Merit.

 The landing took place on 8 March 1965 on the coastline around the port of Da Nang in South Vietnam.
 In the few days preceding the landing, Karch commented that the weather was the worst that he had experienced.
 When inhabitants of the friendly beach greeted the arriving Marines and photographs were taken, Karch was never seen to smile.
 When this was queried, he replied "... if I had to do it over, that picture would have been the same.
 When you have a son in Vietnam and he gets killed, you don't want a smiling general with flowers around his neck as leader at that point."

 December 1965 saw Karch report back to the Marine Corps Schools, Quantico, as director, Command and Staff College until June 1967, when he retired from active duty.
 For his final role at Quantico, he was awarded his third Legion of Merit.

+Karch died on May 23, 2009, aged 91, in Arlington County, Virginia, due to heart failure.